gammafunk/dcss-rc/README.md

 To bind either of these functions to a key, use *~* or *Ctrl-d* followed by *m*, and then enter `===set_tile_by_name` or `===new_random_tile` depending on which function you want.

+## Macro functions for toggling RandomTiles

+The function `toggle_random_tiles()` will toggle RandomTiles between enabled and disabled states.
+When disabled, RandomTiles sets `tile_player_tile` to the value in `randtile_options.disabled_setting`, which is "normal" by default.

+The function `toggle_tile_timer()` will toggle the tile change timer between enabled and disabled states.
+When the timer is disabled, RandomTiles doesn't change tile as turns pass or your XL changes.
+Hence your tile is fixed to the current one, but you can still use `set_tile_by_name()` and `new_random_tile()` to modify it.